MicrosoftDocs/power-platform/power-platform/admin/manage-dataverse-auditing.md

 1. Select the environment that you want to turn on auditing.
 1. Select the **Turn on auditing** switch.
 1. Review the list of Dataverse data and Dynamics 365 apps entities.
-1. Review and update the **Event log retention** by selecting on the dropdown.
+1. Review and update the **Event log retention** by selecting the dropdown.
 1. Select the period that meets your data retention policy.
-1. The selected period is effective from the current date and overrides existing retention policy.
-To apply the new retention policy for new logs only, select to switch the **Existing logs** to **on**.
+1. The selected period is effective from the current date and overrides the existing retention policy.
+To apply the new retention policy for new logs only, select to switch the **Existing logs** to **On**.

 > [!NOTE]
 > It is recommended that you apply the new retention policy to all logs.
-If you turned on the **Existing logs** switch, older logs will continue to be retained using the prior retention policy, for example by default the initial logs are kept **Forever** and they will not be deleted with the new retention policy.
+If you turned on the **Existing logs** switch, older logs continue to be retained using the prior retention policy.
+For example, by default, the initial logs are kept **Forever** and they aren't deleted with the new retention policy.

 ## Start/stop auditing for an environment and set retention policy

 This task requires the System Administrator or System Customizer role or equivalent permissions.

-> [!NOTE]
+> [!Important]
 > The audit retention period is not available for Dynamics 365 Customer Engagement (on-premises) or for environments encrypted with a customer's own encryption key.
 >
->  **It is recommended that you use the Security page auditing option to set the Retention policy** as it provides the flexibility to apply the retention policy to existing logs.
+>  It is recommended that you use the Security page auditing option to set the retention policy.
+This provides the flexibility to apply the retention policy to existing logs.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) using administrator credentials.